dustmop/makechr/README.md

                      instead of a pixel art image as a graphics source.
 Can be obtained by dumping the memory of an NES emulator.

-    --makepal        Generate a palette object file from an image.
+    --makepal        Generate a palette object file from an image, or just output binary data if the file name ends in .bin or .dat.

     --allow-overflow    [comps]  Components that allow overflow.
 Only "s" for "spritelist" is currently implemented.